Thai limes, or makrut

 Signs of being too hot and dry:

-Indoors, it helps if you keep the nights cool.
-Cooler nights give the trees a sense of chilling (or a mild winter, which is still part of their natural cycle), which is helpful for flowers.
-(FWIW our thermostat in the day is set to 68'F, but at night it dips into the low 60's.)
+Indoors, it helps if the nights are coolish.
+This the trees a sense of chilling (or a mild winter, which is still part of their natural cycle), which is helpful for flowers.
+(FWIW our thermostat in the day is set to 68°F, but at night it dips into the low 60's.)

 Your citrus trees can also get too cold indoors.
 Perhaps your tree is in an uninsulated porch or garage.
 It may overwinter without dying, but it won't thrive, as cold prevents nutrients from being available to the plant.
 It's not very serious if you find that it recovers reliably once it's outside again.